Phil Silvers: Later career

 Later in his career, Silvers guest-starred on The Beverly Hillbillies, and various TV variety shows such as The Carol Burnett Show, Rowan & Martin's Laugh-In and The Dean Martin Show.
 He appeared as curmudgeonly Hollywood producer Harold Hecuba in the classic 1966 episode "The Producer" on Gilligan's Island, where he and the castaways performed a musical version of Hamlet.
-(Silvers' production company Gladasya – named after his catchphrase "Gladdaseeya!" – financed the show.)
+(Silvers's production company Gladasya – named after his catchphrase "Gladdaseeya!" – financed the show.)
 He continued to make guest appearances in television sitcoms including, The Love Boat, Fantasy Island, Happy Days, and his final screen credit CHiPs in 1983.
 He also starred in various television specials and talk shows such as The Bob Hope Special, The Jackie Gleason Show, The Merv Griffin Show, The Dick Cavett Show, The David Frost Show, The Tonight Show with Johnny Carson and The Mike Douglas Show.
 In 1980, Silvers participated in The Friar's Club Tribute to Milton Berle alongside Don Rickles, Dick Shawn, Walter Matthau, Jack Lemmon, George Burns, Karl Malden, and Robert Culp.

 Personal life

 Phil Silvers was married twice, to Jo-Carroll Dennison and to Evelyn Patrick.
 Both of his marriages ended in divorce.
-He had five daughters — Candace, Cathy, Laury, Nancey, and Tracey — all by his second wife, Evelyn Patrick.
+He had five daughters, including Cathy, all by his second wife, Evelyn Patrick, who later married British musician Terry Dene.